lambdaclass/aleo_lambda_blockchain/README.md

 The current implementation allows for two different VM backends to compile and compute Aleo programs:
 - Our [fork of Aleo's SnarkVM](https://github.com/lambdaclass/snarkVM).
-- A [VM implementation](https://github.com/lambdaclass/VMtropy) built from scratch.
+- Our own Aleo [VM implementation](https://github.com/lambdaclass/aleo_vm_lambda) built from scratch.

 The consensus/blockchain engine has been built with [Tendermint Core](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html).